Gekkio/gb-ctr/chapter/cpu/instruction-set.typ

   [
     ==== LD (HL+), A: Load from accumulator (indirect HL, increment) <op:LD_hli_a>

     Load to the absolute address specified by the 16-bit register HL, data from the 8-bit A register.
-The value of HL is decremented after the memory write.
+The value of HL is incremented after the memory write.
   ],
   mnemonic: "LD (HL+), A",
   opcode: [#bin("00100010")/#hex("22")],